nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:enumerator:: CORRECTED_WEATHER_OBSERVATION

 			This group designates a corrected weather observation; value reports the sequential number of correction, e.g. 1st, 2nd, 3rd, etc; this group is only used in Canada.

+		.. cpp:enumerator:: DENSITY_ALTITUDE

+			Placeholder for compatibility; not yet used in this version.

+		.. cpp:enumerator:: HAILSTONE_SIZE

+			Placeholder for compatibility; not yet used in this version.

 	**Acquiring group data**